Opentrons/opentrons/api/docs/v2/tutorial.rst

 2. Measure out equal amounts of solution from the reservoir into wells in the first column of the plate.
 3. Move a portion of the combined liquid from column 1 to 2, then from column 2 to 3, and so on all the way to column 12.

-Thanks to the flexibility of the API's :py:meth:`.transfer` method, which combines many :ref:`building block commands <v2-atomic-commands>` into a single call, each of these phases can be accomplished with a single line of code!
+Thanks to the flexibility of the API's :py:meth:`.transfer` method, which combines many :ref:`building block commands <v2-atomic-commands>` into one call, each of these phases can be accomplished with a single line of code!
 You’ll just have to write a few more lines of code to repeat the process for as many rows as you want to fill.

 Let’s start with the diluent.
 This phase takes a larger quantity of liquid and spreads it equally to many wells. ``transfer()`` can handle this all at once, because it accepts either a single well or a list of wells for its source and destination: